leatherryanuni/Nenoaar-Game/README.md

 ## Download Guide
 If you intend to download the jar file of the game:
  - Windows: No issues.
  - MacOS: Will most likely say that the file is from an unidentified developer, to resolve this, go to System Settings -> Privacy & Security.
-Under the security heading
+Under the security heading, there should be a notification regarding this, and below it, click 'Open Anyway'.

 ## Attribution
  - LibGDX is licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).